llzeeuw/Random-Password-Generator/README.md

 ### What I Learnt

 - How to properly research functionalities that you haven't used before.
-The Codercoder video linked in the acknowledgements shows this process really well.
+The Codercoder video linked in the acknowledgements section shows this process really well.
-- How to create a Dark/Light Theme and how to make it accesible for screen readers by adding the aria label.
+- How to create a Dark/Light Theme with CSS variables and how to make it accesible for screen readers by adding the aria label.
 - Using display Block vs using display Flex to properly position different elements.

 ### Acknowledgements